Resident Evil 2: Other versions

 A port of Resident Evil 2 for the Sega Saturn was developed at Capcom, with plans for it to use the console's 4 MB RAM cartridge, but technical difficulties led to its cancellation in October 1998.

 Tiger Electronics released a black and white sprite-based 2.5D version for its Game.com handheld in late 1998.
 It includes only Leon's story path, and lacks many of the original game's core features, including cutscenes and music.
 This was the first Resident Evil game to be released on a handheld console.

 In February 2013, an unfinished build of Resident Evil 1.5 was leaked onto the Internet.

+On June 26, 2024, Resident Evil was released on GOG.com, with Resident Evil 2 released on August 27, and Resident Evil 3: Nemesis released on September 25.
+They were sold both individually and as a $24.99 bundle.
+The PC port is based on the Dual Shock ver. and includes high-resolution character models and an art gallery.
+On August 19, 2025, Resident Evil 2 and Resident Evil 3: Nemesis released on the PlayStation 4 and 5 platforms.

 Reception

 Resident Evil 2 received critical acclaim upon release.
 Its original PlayStation release holds an average aggregate score of 93% at GameRankings based on 25 reviews, and 89 out of 100 points at Metacritic for both the PlayStation and Nintendo 64 versions based on 13 reviews.
 The majority of reviews praised Resident Evil 2 for its atmosphere, setting, graphics, audio, and overall gameplay, but criticized its controls, voice acting, and certain gameplay elements.

 Computer and Video Games magazine's Steve Key and Alex Huhtahla praised the gameplay, puzzles, horror, graphics, audio, and the scenario system's replay factor.
 Electronic Gaming Monthly magazine's four reviewers agreed it was better than the original game, and said almost everything about the sequel is "flawless", including the gameplay, graphics, layout, level of detail, sound, frightful atmosphere, suspenseful story, and scenario system.
 They criticized the controls and menu system, but said the controls were an improvement over the original.
 The game tied with the PlayStation version of Point Blank for their "Game of the Month".
 GameFan magazine's three reviewers praised the gameplay, tension, environments, graphics, voice acting, and scenario system.
 Game Informer magazine's three reviewers praised the concept, graphics, sound, playability, and entertainment.
 PSM magazine praised the puzzles, monsters, and weapons.
 Next Generation called it "the must-own title of the year", saying it made leaps over the original game in terms of longevity and graphics while retaining the original's core appeal.